-Euston is a part of London that is linked by high speed rail to several large cities throughout the UK, including Liverpool, Manchester, Birmingham, Aberdeen, Edinburgh and Glasgow.
+Euston is a part of London linked by high-speed rail to several large cities throughout the UK, including Liverpool, Manchester, Birmingham, Aberdeen, Edinburgh and Glasgow.

-From there, it’s an easy task to get to all parts of London, wherever it is you want to go.
+From there, it’s easy to get to all parts of London, wherever you want to go.

 Getting to Euston by Train

-These 4 companies provide trains to England’s major cities, which include:
+These four companies provide trains to England’s major cities, which include:

 Getting to Euston

-Should you decide against buying a Visitor Oyster Card for your stay, it is still possible to buy a standard Oyster card at the station when you arrive, but it could work out a little more expensive.
-Discover more about Oyster Cards.
+Should you decide against buying a Visitor Oyster Card for your stay, it is still possible to buy a standard Oyster card at the station when you arrive.

 Attractions in the Locality

-Head a short distance West from Euston Road and you’ll soon be amongst the unique bars, restaurants and boutiques on Marylebone High Street.
+Head a short distance West of Euston Road, and you’ll soon be amongst the unique bars, restaurants and boutiques on Marylebone High Street.

-If you travel to the South, over Euston Road, there are countless places of interest that are popular with visitors to London, which include:
+In that case, countless places of interest are popular with visitors to London, which include:

 - The Petrie Museum of Egyptian Archaeology